-As a company with 250 employees, you'd think Chris, the HR Manager, is already using an HR information system (HRIS).
+For a company with 250 employees, you'd think Chris, the HR Manager, uses an HR information system (HRIS).
 Actually, she is still using Excel spreadsheets and paper.

 Easy Access to Employee Data